boveus/hyrax-wiki/Defining-a-Workflow.md

 ![example-workflow](https://cloud.githubusercontent.com/assets/2130/19000926/1eab97e4-8713-11e6-9edc-0599fedca795.png)

-# Defining a Workflow in CurationConcerns
+# Defining a Workflow in Hyrax

-CurationConcerns will create a default workflow configuration when you call the `rails generator curation_concerns:work`. **Before you load the default workflow into the database** via the `rake curation_concerns:workflow:load` command, make sure to review your workflow.
+Hyrax  will create a default workflow configuration when you call the `rails generate hyrax:work`. **Before you load the default workflow into the database** via the `rails hyrax:workflow:load` command, make sure to review your workflow.

 Below is the JSON that models the above workflow.